 - It is 27 years later and every day I am angry/bitter/remorseful.

 Are people happier after divorce?

-Women and men thrive after their marriages end — build communities, careers and find love, and raise great kids.
+Women and men can thrive after their marriages end — build communities, careers and find love, and raise great kids.
 For more, check out my bestselling book The Kickass Single Mom (Penguin), which the New York Post called a “Smart, must-read.”

 How hard is life after divorce?
 How bad is it?